Self-Acceptance - What Is It?

 Self-acceptance does not mean that you accept what you are and do nothing to change and improve.
 It does not mean accepting your fate and life as it is.

-Becoming aware and acknowledging your behavior, habits and your personality, and not being afraid to look at yourself as you are, is an important step to self-acceptance.
+Becoming aware and acknowledging your behavior, habits and your personality, and not being afraid to look at yourself as you are, is an important step toward self-acceptance.

-It is not an excuse for saying, "This is what I am.
+Do not say to yourself, "This is what I am.
 I accept myself as I am.
 I accept my character, my failings and my fate, and this how it is.
-I can do nothing about it."
+I can do nothing about it and I cannot improve myself or my fate."

 Improvement requires that you understand and acknowledge your character and habits, stop comparing yourself and your achievements to others, and acknowledging your skills or the lack of them.
 This will bring some sort of inner peace, lightness and happiness, like getting rid of a burden.